SpatialDigger/PCPro3/README.md

 * Scott, Catherine B., Roosevelt, Christopher H., Nobles, Gary R., and Luke, Christina.
 "Born-Digital Logistics: Impacts of 3D Recording on Archaeological Workflow, Training, and Interpretation."
 Open Archaeology, vol. 7, no. 1, 2021, pp. 574-588. https://doi.org/10.1515/opar-2020-0150

 ## License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a bespoke license, there are commercial and educational licences.

 ## Contact
 For questions or suggestions, reach out at garynobles20@gmail.com or open an issue on GitHub.